yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cfile-class.md

 ### <a name="remarks"></a>Uwagi

-To jest odpowiednikiem funkcji wykonawczej C `_dup`.
+Ta funkcja jest odpowiednikiem funkcji wykonawczej C `_dup`.

 ##  <a name="flush"></a>  CFile::Flush